Production Deployment

 - Batch execution with distributed compute

-- Health checking and automatic failover
+- Heartbeat-based health monitoring and automatic failover

 Key features demonstrated:

-- Bidirectional communication (blob storage) works correctly
+- Bidirectional communication (sub-run submission) works correctly

 - Batch workflows process 1000+ items efficiently